 The dead were buried, the hurt rushed to hospitals, and the arrested hauled away to the Central Police Station on Payne Avenue.
 The Black Panthers were always demonstrating outside the front doors, but they had to make way.
 Extra armed guards were posted in hallways and doorways as a precaution.
 When the injured bikers recovered, they were arrested.

 Art Zaccone, headman of the Chosen Few, said the fight broke out because of trouble between the two groups going back to a rumble in Philly two years earlier.
 The biker gangs didn’t ride on magic busses.
 They rode hogs.
 They made their own black magic.
 They had long memories and never forgotten forgiven grievances.

 After Bogie moved out, Diane took up with Igor, a math wizard.
 He was tall, had long dark wiry hair, and played air guitar.
 Even though he was egg-headed about numbers, he often looked like he was half there.

 “We all thought he was tripping a lot,” Virginia said.

-I lived in a back apartment on the second floor, Virginia lived in a side apartment on the same floor, and an older Italian couple Angie and Rocco lived in the front.
+I lived in a back apartment on the second floor, Virginia lived in a side apartment on the same floor, and an older Italian couple Angeline and Charlie Beale lived in the front.
 They always had their apartment door open.
-Rocco was short and stocky.
-Angie was fat with wavy hair.
-She often sat at their kitchen table all day long in a black slip.
+Charlie was short and stocky, a retired mailman.
+He read newspapers and magazines all day long.
+Angie was stout with wavy hair.
+She stayed in the kitchen all day long cooking in a black slip.